pexip/os-rustc/src/doc/rustc-dev-guide/src/building/bootstrapping.md

 is built by the _beta_ compiler, but using the _master_ version of libstd!

-The only time `rustc` uses `cfg(bootstrap)` is when it adds internal lints that use diagnostic items.
-This happens very rarely.
+The only time `rustc` uses `cfg(bootstrap)` is when it adds internal lints that use diagnostic items, or when it uses unstable library features that were recently changed.

 ### What is a 'sysroot'?